Digital Health Works Insights

 Commercially, it is not one market.

 Each country brings its own combination of reimbursement rules, procurement behavior, care-delivery structures, digital maturity, language requirements, and local partner expectations.
+A product that has a plausible buying path in one country can face a completely different adoption problem in the next.

 The first job is not "launch Europe."
 It is to decide where the product has a plausible buyer path first.

-- reimbursement or budget logic
+- What reimbursement or budget logic exists today?

 - provider incentives

-- procurement complexity
+- procurement route

-- regulatory or evidence implications
+- evidence requirements

 Partnerships can reduce time, but only if the fit is real